ARM-software/ethos-n-driver-stack/SUPPORTED.md

 ## Tanh
 - The output for tanh always has a quantization zero point equal to the middle value of the quantized data type and a quantization scale of 1 / 128.

+## Transpose
+- Transpose is allowed for height, width, and channel dimensions only.

 ## Transpose convolution 2D
 - HWIO format weights are supported.